 For photographers, the best part about the holiday season is capturing Christmas lights and subjects with Christmas lights as background.
 It is during this season that you can go for images with beautiful Christmas Bokeh and they are really fun to photograph.

-When photographing Christmas lights it is important to understand the environment.
-Since the light from the Christmas lights is not as bright as other lights that you would normally use for photography, you will need to use techniques that you would use for low light photography.
+When capturing Christmas light photos it is important to understand the environment.
+Since the light display from the holiday lights is not as bright as other lights that you would normally use for photography, you will need to use techniques that you would use for low light photography.
 You will be dealing with high ISO values, so care needs to be taken so that you choose your aperture and shutter speed wisely in order to get sharp images.

 Further Reading On Low Light Photography

 - The 7 Secrets Of Getting Better Photos In Low Light

 - 4 Common Long Exposure Photography Mistakes And How To Avoid Them

 - 3 Free E-Books on Low Light Photography

 Here are 8 tips for photographing Christmas lights: